corbtastik/yolo/README.md

   * [DONE] Recompute border radius when at max
 * [DONE] Add custom font configurations
   * [DONE] Primary font and code font
+* [DONE]Implement pill tags that can be added to page header.
+* [WIP] Theme colors swatches and fonts to Yolo Content
 * Organize javascript code, remove from scripts.html, link javascript source into scripts.html
 * Test and fix responsiveness, collapsing and stacking.
 * Add figure to image for caption display